5 Easy Steps to Writing Your Best Extracurricular Essay

 Examples of “Extracurricular Essay” prompts include:

-Going a little deeper, they want to understand better why an activity matters to you, how it has played an essential part in your life, and what your involvement in it reveals about your passion, character, and personal growth.
+Digging deeper, they want to understand why this activity is significant, how it has influenced your life, and what it reveals about your character and personal growth.

-You can read more about resume writing for university admission and find a free downloadable template to get started on yours here.
+First, if you haven’t created a resume for university admissions yet, this is an excellent time to start.
+You can read more about resume writing for university admission and find a free downloadable template to assist you.

-Let's jump into these 5 Easy Steps to Writing the Best Extracurricular Essay.
+Let's Jump into These 5 Easy Steps for Writing Your Best Extracurricular Essay

 Step One: List Building